wp-plugins/multimedia-customer-feedback/readme.txt

 Grabimo is a tool that facilitates business gathering customer feedback in multimedia formats: text, photo, audio, and video.
 The tool makes it easy for business to appreciate customer's time and effort instantly, safely, and simply.
-It is a both PC and mobile friendly off-the-shelf solution, offering feedback campaign setup, customer experience capture, digital content protection, online money payment, and social media sharing.
+It is a both PC and mobile friendly out-of-the-box solution, offering feedback campaign setup, customer experience capture, digital content protection, online money payment, and social media sharing.
 With only a few clicks, business has the powerful tool ready.
 It dramatically increases customer engagement.
 Customers never